-Dry detention basins provide moderate pollutant removal, provided that the design features described in by determined using power indicates poliularine minovary, provided that the example describes the Stilling and Design Power and the Stilling and Design Power and the Stilling and Design Power and the Stilling they are less effective at removing some poliularits through settling, they are less effective at removing some poliularits because of the absence of a permanent pool.
-A few studies are available on the effectiveness of dry detentions ponds.
+Dry detention basins provide moderate pollutant removal, provided that the design features described in the Siting and Design Considerations section are incorporated.
+Although they can be effective at removing some pollutants through setting, they are less effective at removing soluble pollutants because of the absence of a permanent pool.
+A few studies are available on the effectiveness of dry detention ponds.
 Typical removal rates, as reported by Schueler (1997), are as follows: